You first create an NFS volume, and then you mount your NFS exports to Compute Engine instances.

 Configuring NFSv4.1 Kerberos encryption

-You control NFSv4.1 Kerberos encryption using the API.
-For an example, see Create NFS volume with NFSv4 Kerberos encryption.
+For an example of creating a volume with Kerberos encryption using the API, see Create NFS volume with NFSv4 Kerberos encryption.

 You can use the